Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Experiments

 \textbf{Training Setting.} We train the student using Stochastic Gradient Descent (SGD) optimizer with an initial learning rate of 0.1, a momentum of 0.9, and a weight decay of 2e-4.
-For MTARD, the weight loss learning rate $r_w$ is initially set as 0.025; meanwhile, the $\tau_{nat}$ and $\tau_{adv}$ are initially set as 1, and the temperature learning rate $r_{\tau}$ is initially set as 0.001. the student's temperature $\tau_{s}$ is set to constant 1.
-The maximum and minimum values of temperature are 10 and 1 respectively.
-For CIFAR-10 and CIFAR-100, we set the total number of training epochs to 300.
+For B-MTARD, the weight loss learning rate $r_w$ is initially set as 0.025; the temperature learning rate $r_{\tau}$ is initially set as 0.001. the student's temperature $\tau_{s}$ is set to constant 1.
+Meanwhile, the $\tau_{nat}$ and $\tau_{adv}$ are initially set as 1 without additonal instruction, {and the $\tau_{nat}$ and $\tau_{adv}$ are initially set as 2 for MobileNet-v2 on CIFAR-10.
+The maximum and minimum values of temperature are 10 and 1, respectively.} For CIFAR-10 and CIFAR-100, we set the total number of training epochs to 300.
 The learning rate is divided by 10 at the 215-th, 260-th, and 285-th epochs; For Tiny-ImageNet, we set the total number of training epochs to 100, and the learning rate is divided by 10 at the 75-th and 90-th epochs.
 We set the batch size to 128 (CIFAR-10 and CIFAR-100) and 32 (Tiny-ImageNet), and $\beta$ is set to 1.
-For the inner maximization of MTARD, we use a 10-step PGD with a random start size of 0.001 and a step size of 2/255.
+For the inner maximization of B-MTARD, we use a 10-step PGD with a random start size of 0.001 and a step size of 2/255.
 All training perturbation in the maximization is bounded to the $L_{\infty}$ norm $\epsilon$ = 8/255.
 For the training of the natural model, we train the networks for 100 epochs, and the learning rate is divided by 10 at the 75-th and 90-th epochs.

-For the comparison methods, we follow SAT, TRADES, SCORE, ARD, and RSLAD original settings if without additional instruction.
+For the comparison methods, we follow SAT, TRADES, SCORE, ARD, RSLAD, Fair-ARD, and ABSLD original settings without additional instruction.
 The SCORE version is the TRADES+LSE without additional data.
 For ARD, we use the same robust teacher as RSLAD and MTARD.
 The temperature $\tau$ of ARD is set to 30 on CIFAR-10 while set to 5 on CIFAR-100 and Tiny-ImageNet, and the $\alpha$ is set to 0.95 following \cite{goldblum2020adversarially} on CIFAR-100 and Tiny-ImageNet.
 The learning rate of SAT and SCORE for Tiny-ImageNet is 0.01 to achieve better performance.